He thinks Trump won in 2020. Now, he wants to oversee Ohio’s elections

 The U.S. Cybersecurity and Infrastructure Agency said after the election, “There is no evidence that any voting system deleted or lost votes, changed votes, or was in any way compromised.”
 Adams dismisses that: “I don’t care what department it comes from,” he said, because “voters don’t trust their election process currently.”

-The Trump campaign and its allies, however, lost more than 60 lawsuits contesting election processes, including in swing states Adams singled out like Arizona, Georgia, and Wisconsin.
+The Trump campaign and its allies, however, lost more than 60 lawsuits contesting election processes, including in swing states Adams singled out such as Arizona, Georgia, and Wisconsin.
 But to those court failures, he said plaintiffs “were never able to present the evidence.”

 To voting experts, Adams’ candidacy points to a coordinated effort nationwide to undermine elections, as people falsely believing the 2020 election was stolen are running for office themselves.